Introducing the photographers, guides & marine biologists who make up our Swimming with Gentle Giants team.

 Scott Portelli – Wildlife, Aerial & Underwater Photographer

-Scott is the founder of Swimming with Gentle Giants, with over 15 years of experience photographing humpback whales in Tonga.
-Based in Sydney, he has travelled the world extensively photographing in some of the most remote destinations, including The Arctic, Antarctica, Galapagos, Azores, Africa and the South Pacific.
+Scott is the founder of Swimming with Gentle Giants, with over 17 years of experience photographing Humpback whales in Tonga.
+Based in Sydney, he has travelled the world extensively and photographed some of the most remote destinations, including The Arctic, Antarctica, Galapagos, Azores, Africa and the South Pacific.
 As a wildlife photographer he has spent hundreds of days in pursuit of different wildlife and has been privileged to be up close and personal with many creatures.

 Scott is passionate about all wildlife from the smallest to the largest and is always in pursuit of those unique one-on-one experiences.